rvt/SoftRF/README.md

   - enable GPS, GLONASS and BEIDOU
 - disable LK8EX1 and LEGACY traffic messages (to relax data rate over serial connection, Stratux receives LEGACY directly anyhow)

-**IMPORTANT**: after compiling/flashing, SoftRF needs to be configured as follows, using the respective method:
+**IMPORTANT**: after compiling/flashing, SoftRF needs to be configured as follows, using the respective wireless configuration method (using WiFi for T-Beam or using Bluetooth LE for T-Echo):
-- disable "NMEA sentences - Legacy"
 - when connecting SoftRF **via USB** with Stratux Europe Edition:
-  - set "NMEA output" to USB
+  - set "NMEA output" to USB (default for **T-Beam**)
 - when connecting SoftRF **via Bluetooth LE** with Stratux Europe Edition (beta version implemented in rvt's fork: https://github.com/rvt/stratux/tree/bluetooth-le-devices)
-  - set "NMEA output" to Bluetooth (default)
+  - set "NMEA output" to Bluetooth (default for **T-Echo**)

 **LIMITATIONS**:
 - GPS update rate is limited to 1 Hz in SoftRF, which is good enough for Stratux except when using GPS as a pseudo AHRS